Stivusik/PathMod-MCBE/README.md

-> Pathmod is forcing Minecraft to use /sdcard/ instead of /data/user/0/ and /sdcard/Android/data
+>Reminder: Pathmod is forcing Minecraft to use /sdcard/ instead of /data/user/0/ and /sdcard/Android/data

 ### Replace strings
 Replace all from: